-We will continue to maintain our first-class food safety results and record of zero food safety incidents and product recalls
+We will continue to maintain our first-class food safety results record of zero food safety incidents and product recalls

-- In 2020, there were no product recalls - All production sites completed FSSC 22000 5.0., covering food fraud mitigation, food defense and environmental monitoring - New procedure to ensure food safety and quality in all phases of Capex project management
+- In 2021, there were no product recalls - All production sites with FSSC 22000 completed version 5.1, covering food fraud mitigation, food defence and environmental monitoring - Global QEHS KPI reporting system established - New procedure to ensure food safety and quality in all phases of Capex project management - In Denmark a new risk-based system to food safety non-conformances and corrective actions was implemented - Palsgaard Denmark certified to ISO 9001

-- Develop an internal global standard for Food Quality and Safety - All sites to comply with ISO 9001 - Develop IT system for global management system to cover all main production sites - Build and align global processes for QEHS issues and more
+- Develop Palsgaard Global Quality management system to be able to to share documents across all sites. - Build and align global processes for QEHS issues and more

-- New Global QEHS management and department introduced to implement improvements at all sites - No food safety recall incidents to date - All production sites in reporting scope (page 26) are certified to meet FSSC 22000 Food Safety System and additional requirements for Prerequisite Programmes (PRPs) laid down in ISO/TS 220222-1 except for Palsgaard China, which is ISO 22000 certified. - Improved efficiency of complaints management system, focusing on rapidly processing critical complaints and minor non-conformances
+- New Global QEHS management and department introduced to implement improvements at all sites - No food safety recall incidents to date - All production sites in reporting scope (page 28) are certified to meet FSSC 22000 Food Safety System and additional requirements for Prerequisite Programmes (PRPs) laid down in ISO/TS 220222-1 except for Palsgaard China, which is ISO 22000 certified. - Improved efficiency of complaints management system, focusing on rapidly processing critical complaints and minor non-conformances